 Canned sweet & spicy onion marmalade is perfect for meat glazes, toppings and great for appetizer plates.

 Well, whatever I call it, it’s really just plain good.
 I’ve adapted it through the years to use honey instead of white sugar (and a lot less of it) and lots more red pepper flakes for added spice, though of course you can adjust that if you don’t like things as spicy as we do.
-This is only slightly spicy with the one teaspoon of red pepper flakes, though–not too spicy at all for most people who’ve had it.
+This is only slightly spicy with the one teaspoon of red pepper flakes, though–not too spicy at all for most pf the people I’ve served it to – everyone loves it as much as I do!

 Make Sweet & Spicy Onion Marmalade